kfulawka/vax_info_neglect/README.txt

 Repository for the paper:

-COVID-19 vaccine refusal is associated with information neglect and distortion by Kamil Fulawka, Ralph Hertwig, and Thorsten Pachur.
+Information neglect and distortion shape COVID-19 vaccination decisions by Kamil Fulawka, Ralph Hertwig, and Thorsten Pachur.

 Files in the folders numbered 01-03 allow to reporduce all the analyses reported in the paper plus some additional evaluations of the model's fit and performance.